PMEGP – Guide (PMEGP Loan, Online Application)

 The PMEGP loan sanction process can be initiated by accessing the PMEGP portal only, which is a dedicated digital interface provided by KVIC.
 The list of documents required is elaborate matching the requirements of the banks for a seamless process.

-- All KYC documents of the borrower for the information input into the PMEGP e portal that includes the Aadhaar, PAN, and EPIC etc.
+- All KYC documents of the borrower for the information input into the PMEGP e portal that includes the Aadhaar, PAN, EPIC, etc.

 - Caste or community certificate to fit the properly defined category.